gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 In our plugin, we'll write our source code in `/src` and compile the files into vanilla JavaScript at the root so the Gatsby plugin reconciler can find them.

-Using a JavaScript transpiler/compiler is *optional*; you can very well write vanilla JavaScript directly at the root level of the plugin folder.
+Using a JavaScript transpiler/compiler is **optional**; you can very well write vanilla JavaScript directly at the root level of the plugin folder.

-Ok, let's slap our first bits of code down.
+Ok, let's write some code.

 **src/languageProvider.jsx**
 ```javascript